-Poor money management is probably one of the biggest reasons why so many punters lose money on sports betting.
+Poor money management is probably one of the biggest reasons why so many punters lose on sports betting.
 Even skilled bettors have gone bust simply because they don’t know how to manage their bank wisely.
 For example, you might be tempted into a risky bet after a big win, instead of putting your profit into a secure account.
-If you win, great, but if you lose, your winnings and profit go down the drain.

 Setting yourself limits on spending or working according to a budget by claiming betting bonuses for loyal customers is good practice.
 It’s not that hard to manage your bankroll wisely.
 The problem is staying disciplined.
 If you can keep yourself in check, then you should never blow out your budget.

 Placing wagers for the wrong reasons, such as emotion or sentimentality, can result in a losing streak.
 We’re not talking about intuition, which is an entirely different beast.